-The Rosemount 3812 Liquid Ultrasonic Flow Meter is a two-path (four transducers) in-line meter designed to measure the difference in signal transit time with and against the flow across one or more measurement path(s).
+The Rosemount 3814 Liquid Ultrasonic Flow Meter is a four-path (eight transducers) in-line meter designed to measure the difference in signal transit time with and against the flow across one or more measurement path(s).
 A signal transmitted in the flow direction travels faster than one transmitted against the flow direction.
 Each measurement path is defined by a transducer pair in which each transducer alternately acts as transmitter and receiver.
-The meter uses transit time measurements and transducer location information to calculate the mean velocity.